 Keep in mind, many of the museums in Paris are free on the first Sunday of the month.
 Also, entry to all museums and cultural attractions in France is free for all children under 18, and free for all EU citizens under 26 (proof of identity will be required).

-The Louvre is definitely a must see in Paris.
+The Louvre definitely needs to be on your Paris itinerary.
 I have been three times and I still want to go back.
 There is so much to see.
-Be sure to get a selfie with the Mona Lisa and a picture with the Pyramids in the courtyard.
-Check out my tips for visiting the Louvre for more information, tips, and recommendations on what to see.
-You can get fast-track entry with the Paris Pass.
+Consider taking a guided tour like this one to make sure you don’t miss any of the highlights.
+Also, be sure to get a selfie with the Mona Lisa and a picture with the Pyramids in the courtyard.

 The Orangerie Museum